Approximate Hamilton Decompositions of Random Graphs: Converting 2-factors into Hamilton cycles

-Then there exists a set of fewer than $2E_0 + 2E_1$ rotations which can be performed on $P$, using edges of $\Gamma$, to produce a new path $P'$, such that either \begin{itemize} \item[{\rm (i)}] $|P| \geq \frac{\eta n}{200}$ and the endpoints $x, y$ of $P'$ are joined by an edge of $\Gamma$, or \item[{\rm (ii)}] one of the endpoints $x, y$ of $P'$ is joined to a vertex outside $P'$ by an edge of~$\Gamma$. \end{itemize} \end{lemma} Our strategy for proving Lemma ~\ref{rotext} will be as follows: We can assume that whenever we have an endpoint $x$ of a path $P'$ obtainable by fewer than $2E_0 + 2E_1$ rotations of $P$, then all of its neighbours lie on $P'$ (otherwise ~(ii) holds).
+It remains to prove Lemma \ref{rotext}.
+Our strategy will be as follows: We can assume that whenever we have an endpoint $x$ of a path $P'$ obtainable by fewer than $2E_0 + 2E_1$ rotations of $P$, then all of its neighbours lie on $P'$ (otherwise ~(ii) holds).
 So assuming this, we try to form some large sets $A$, $B$, such that for any $a \in A, b \in B$, we can obtain a path $P'$ with endpoints $a, b$.
 Then Lemma ~\ref{ABlinear} together with~(\ref{remedges}) will allow us to close $P'$ to a cycle.

 We will (eventually) obtain the sets $A, B$ by dividing the path $P$ into two segments, and showing that we can perform a large number of rotations using only those pivots which lie all in one half or all in the other.
 This will ensure that the rotations involving the first endpoint do not interfere with those involving the second endpoint, and vice versa.
-In order to do this we need to show two things: Firstly, there exist subsets $C_1, C_2$ of each segment of the path, such that for $i = 1, 2$, each vertex in $C_i$ has many neighbours which also lie in $C_i$.
+In order to do this we need to show two things: Firstly, there exists a subset $C_1$ of the first segment of the path and a subset $C_2$ of the second segment of the path, such that for $i = 1, 2$, each vertex in $C_i$ has many neighbours which also lie in $C_i$.
 In fact since we are concerned with the successors or predecessors of the neighbours rather than the neighbours themselves, we will require the neighbours to lie in the interior (taken along $P$) of $C_i$.
 Secondly we will show that we can force the endpoints of the path to actually lie in these subsets.

 We can accomplish the latter property by showing that the subsets are sufficiently large and by performing rotations until each endpoint lies in its corresponding subset.
 The obvious problem with this is that as we perform these rotations, $C_1$ and $C_2$ will cease to lie in their respective segments.
 So instead of defining $C_1, C_2$ immediately, we construct a subset $C$ of $V(P)$ with certain properties; then after rotating so that $a, b$ lie in $C$, we will define $C_1, C_2$ to be subsets of $C$, and the properties of $C$ will ensure that the vertices of each $C_i$ have many neighbours in $int(C_i)$.
 Here the \textit{interior} $int(C_i)$ of $C_i$ is the set of elements $x$ of $C_i$ such that both of the vertices adjacent to $x$ along $P$ also lie in $C_i$.